LiAuTraver/auxilia/README.md

 - `read_as_bytes`: read a file as binary, with more efficiency and better error handling.
 Endianness is supported.

+- `chars` (or `wchars, u8chars, u16chars, u32chars`): A simple wrapper for compile-time string literals.

+- `bitset`: A simple bitset class with the same interface as `std::bitset`, but with more functionalities with personalization.
+Note: Performance overhead exists due to my inability in vectorization optimization.
+This exists only for my own usage.

+- `is_specialization_v`, `is_any_of_v`: Type traits to check if a type is a specialization of a template, or if a type is any of the given types.

 ### Useful Macros

 > Most of the functionalities must be enabled by defining the variable `AC_UTILS_DEBUG_ENABLED` to `1` or set the environment variable `AC_CPP_DEBUG` to `ON` or in `CMakeLists.txt`.